Author: Medical Tourism Magazine

-At the 4th World Medical Tourism and Global Healthcare Congress, Minister Counselor of the European Union, Bernard Merkel; Marketing Manager for the University Medical Center Hamburg-Eppendorf, Juliane Hasselmann, and Deggendorf University Doctoral Professor Horst Kunhardt formed a panel presentation about the European healthcare directive boosting cross-border healthcare.
+At the 4th World Medical Tourism and Global Healthcare Congress, Minister Counselor of the European Union, Bernard Merkel; Marketing Manager for the University Medical Center Hamburg-Eppendorf, Juliane Hasselmann, and Deggendorf University Doctoral Professor Horst Kunhardt formed a panel presentation about the European healthcare initiative boosting cross-border healthcare.
 They highlighted Germany specifically and it’s development in the medical tourism world.
 The following article is a compilation of each expert’s position on this increasingly important topic.

 Sometimes, traveling abroad becomes a necessity rather than an option.
 If the patient needs treatment for a rare disease, they may travel to facilities outside of their residing country for the most advanced treatment.

 The European Union is taking strides to make the medical tourism within its boundaries more accessible by initiating the Cross-Border Healthcare.
 “The program is driven by globalization, internet and consumerism.
 Patients are looking for quality, affordability, timeliness, service, destination, security, and availability for procedures”, said Hasselman at the 2011 Congress.
 Those who are interested in medical procedures are taking advantage of information provided on the internet and doing their research to find the best value for their money.

 It has taken extensive time to activate this initiative.
 The proposal was made back in 2008 but it will not come into full effect to each EU country until October 25th 2013.
 The current regulations on the European Social Security systems allow citizens to receive emergency care while they are temporarily traveling in another EU country.
 Patients can also get reimbursed for planned care if they get prior approval.